 - Ergonomics improves quality.
 Poor ergonomics leads to frustrated and fatigued workers that don’t do their best work.
 When the job task is too physically taxing on the worker, they may not perform their job like they were trained.
 For example, an employee might not fasten a screw tight enough due to a high force requirement which could create a product quality issue.

 Consider this: just do a quick search on your favorite online furniture store to find an ergonomic solution that works best for you.

 5. Consider working from a co-working space

 Some days working from home just doesn't feel right.
 It's good to take a break from your home office and get outside.

 Luckily, you have the freedom to work where you want.

 Consider working from a library, coffee shop or even rent a co-working space to work from for a day or two.
 It will help you reevaluate your efforts, and will give your mind a break from life at home.

 If you can, try working from somewhere that has a lot of natural light.
-A study from Psychology Today found that exposure to natural light increases workspace productivity tremendously.
+A study published in Psychology Today found that exposure to natural light increases workspace productivity tremendously.

 Plus, if you do end up working in an official coworking space (something besides a coffee shop or library) —chances are you'll sit beside someone who's able to help you out, and vice versa.